baianat/vuse/README.md

       // object holds button data, href etc..
       button: types.Button,
       // if section has many columns you can use
-      // columns to sperate each column date
+      // a columns array to separate each column's data
       columns: [
       {
         title: types.Title,